Semidefinite representation of convex hulls of rational varieties: Examples

 Using the standard change of variables

 we obtain an equivalent rational parameterization

-which is the image of the projective plane ${\mathbb P}^2$ through a quartic mapping, i.e. $n=3$, $m=2$ and $d=2$ in the notations of the previous section.
+which is an affine projection of a quadratic Veronese variety, i.e. $n=3$, $m=2$ and $d=2$ in the notations of the previous section.
 By Corollary \ref{exact}, its convex hull is exactly semidefinite representable as

 with $A$ of size $4$-by-$15$ and $M_2(y)$ of size $6$-by-$6$, not displayed here.
 It follows that $\conv{\mathcal V}$ is semidefinite representable as a $6$-by-$6$ LMI with $11$ liftings.

 We have seen however that $\conv{\mathcal V}$ is also semidefinite representable as a $3$-by-$3$ LMI with no liftings, a considerable simplification.
 It would be interesting to design an algorithm simplifying a given semidefinite representation, lowering the size of the matrix and the number of variables.
 As far as we know, no such algorithm exists at this date.